-During the interview the conversation between you and the interviewer will be recorded using an audio tape recorder and the interviewer may also make notes during the discussion.
+During the interview you will not be identified, however, aspects about your treatment may be discussed.
+The conversation between you and the interviewer will be recorded using an audio tape recorder and the interviewer may also make notes during the discussion.
 The purpose of the recording is to allow the researcher to capture all the information discussed during the interview, which is important for later analysis.
 The recording will also be transcribed so that a text version is available.
 The recording will be transcribed by an NBT member of staff.
-The recording of the interview will be kept in a secure location at the Bristol Urological Institute until the end of the study.
 Dr Cotterill or a nominated member of the study team will analyse the interview to see what we can learn from them.
 Findings from the interview will provide information about the catheter that may help in the future design and development of the catheter.